 The R.A.D Basic Physical Defense classes, educate and train women specifically how to defend themselves physically from a sexual assault attack.
-The classes are for women only and are taught by University Police officers and staff who are trained and certified to teach the R.A.D.
+The classes are for women only and are taught by BYU Police officers and staff who are trained and certified to teach the R.A.D.
 Systems program.

 - RAD classes, SWELL 155, Self Defense (RAD), are credited classes, offered Fall and Winter semesters.

 - A fee of $35.00 per person will be required which includes 2 manuals and a kubaton.

 - You may pay with a credit card or through BYU's My Financial Center.
 We do not accept cash.